richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 They know the terrain of their code.
 There is a huge difference from a programmer day 1 of joining a company and 6 months in.
 They have not put the blinders on about any dark corners of their code repo.
 They seek new ways to unblock themselves to allow their use of time to never be hindered.

-There are also two other habits of programmers in virtue of being programmers (independent of product feature requirements) that have great impact on use of time in general:
+A number of traits related to knowledge usage and application in general greatly impact the operation of a programmers work:

->  a strategic method of building knowledge
+> build principles

 They are always looking out for new useful principles to integrate their experience.
 To a 10x programmer, the world of programming is not a world of totally unique snowflakes.
 There are patterns all over one can recognize, and form into a useful principle for use the next time the situation is encountered.
 10x programmers actively build these principles from their own experience and when principles are borrowed from authorities they are validated personally.

-> they automate
+> automate often

 Avoiding expensive work twice, once knowledge has been acquired, programmers are in a unique position to automate what they learned.
 10x programmers take advantage of this to save themselves from redundant expenditure of time.